merinkalapurackal/MobilityEye_MachineTest/README.md

 Machine Test for Mobility eye

 ## General Info
-This project is for creating dynamic form from an iput json data
+This project is for creating dynamic form from an input json data

 ## Technologies
 Project is created with: